Director / Writer

 Director of Photography

 "Hustle like an underdog" - the words that Anthony Hunos strongly lives by.
-A Toronto-based cinematographer, director and editor, his passion for filmmaking derived from his childhood hobby of shooting and editing homemade videos.
-He graduated from the Film and Television Production program at Humber College where he sharpened his knowledge and further honed his talents.
+A Toronto-based cinematographer, director and editor, his love for filmmaking derived from his childhood hobby of shooting and editing homemade videos.
+He graduated from the renowned Film and Television Production program at Humber College where he further honed his talents as a creative.

 In 2018, Anthony won Best Cinematography at the Hollywood International Independent Documentary Awards for his work on Stripped (2018).
 He was later nominated for Best Cinematography at the 2018 Los Angeles Independent Film Festival Awards.
-His directorial short debut, Down The Hall (2017), received an Official Selection and Award of Commendation at the 2017 Canada Shorts Film Festival, also placing as a Semi-Finalist at the 2017 Top Indie Film Awards.
+His directorial short, Red (2019), received an Official Selection and Award of Commendation at the 2019 Canada Shorts Film Festival.
+His most recent and notable work includes To Kill A Secret (2019), a short drama starring Mark Taylor in which he was the Director of Photography.

-As co-founder of Dark Wolf Pictures, Anthony aims to inspire and strengthen Asian representation in the film industry.
-His ongoing desire to produce creative content, bring his artistic visions to life, and collaborate with like-minded talent is what he continues to take with him throughout his filmmaking career.
+As the co-founder of Dark Wolf Pictures, Anthony aims to inspire and strengthen Asian representation in the film industry.
+His passion for authentic storytelling and his ongoing desire for artistic collaboration are what he continues to take with him throughout his career.

 Maria Teresa Rossi